Axway-API-Management-Plus/mqtt-proxy/README.md

 ## Configure your policy engine
 The first important step is to tell the MQTT-Proxy, the location of the REST-API to use.
 This is configured using the Docker Environment-Variable AUTH_URL and when configured every mqtt packet (CONNECT, SUBSCRIBE, PUBLISH in/out) is checked against this endpoint.
 The REST-API calls exeuted by the MQTT-Proxy are described here: [AUTH_API](./AUTH_API.md)

-We are providing some samples REST-APIs for the Axway API Gateway in: `./api-gateway-policies/mqtt-proxy-apigw-policy.xml` To use it, just "Import the Configuration Fragment" using Axway API Gateway Policy Studio and deploy this to your API-Gateway.
+We are providing some sample REST-APIs for the Axway API Gateway in: `./api-gateway-policies/mqtt-proxy-apigw-policy.xml` To use it, just "Import the Configuration Fragment" using Axway API Gateway Policy Studio and deploy this to your API-Gateway.

 ## Command-line / Environment options
-The MQQT-Proxy binary comes with a number of command-line options to enable, disable or control certain features.
+The MQTT-Proxy binary comes with a number of command-line options to enable, disable or control certain features.
 To review all possible command-line options the MQTT-Proxy provides, please execute the following command:
 ```sh
 docker run -it --rm davinci1976/mqtt-proxy mqtt-proxy --help
 ```